eddycharly/terraform-provider-kops/docs/index.md

 ## How does it work

-The provider declares a single `kops_cluster` resource that holds the whole cluster state and instance groups.
+The provider declares resources that hold the cluster state and instance groups:

-It is implemented this way because KOPS needs the full cluster state to apply changes.
+- `kops_cluster` defines the cluster state
+- `kops_instance_group` defines the state of the instance groups of a given cluster

 ## Why use it